Easily report positive results after taking a COVID-19 at-home test

 Click here for free COVID-19 testing locations in King County.

 Treatments for COVID-19 are now widely available.
 If you test positive for COVID-19, talk to a doctor as soon as possible about treatment options.

 The Test-to-Treat program is one easy way to get treatment.
 Test-to-Treat locations will give you a test and treatment.
 If you test positive for COVID-19, talk to your doctor to get a prescription.
 Your doctor can send the prescription to one of the three ICHS pharmacy locations most convenient to you: ICHS International District Pharmacy, ICHS Holly Park Pharmacy, or ICHS Shoreline Pharmacy.

 Order free at-home test kits

-Washington State Department of Health is offering free at-home COVID-19 test kits to Washington residents.
+Since September 25, every U.S. household can again place an order to receive four more free COVID-19 rapid tests delivered directly to their home.
 All orders and shipping are free.
-To order by phone, call WA State COVID-19 hotline at 1.800.525.0127 Language interpretation available.
+To order by phone, call the COVID-19 hotline at 1-800-232-0233 Language interpretation available.

-Be aware of fake COVID tests available online
+Be on the lookout for scammers and be aware of fake COVID tests available online